 Sharing Kindness programs divide into suicide awareness and prevention and grief support.
 Our programming area is all the towns on Cape Cod, including Nantucket and Martha’s Vineyard.
 Please contact us if your school, community group, or faith community would like to host any of these programs.
 Sharing Kindness relies on grants, corporate sponsorships and the generosity of individuals in order to provide evidence-based, best practice programming for the families we serve.
-Contact Kim at [email protected] or 508-246-1555 to schedule a Sharing Kindness program.
+Contact us to schedule a Sharing Kindness program.

-Angst and The Ripple Effect are movies we have paid to offer screenings at schools and community groups.
+Sharing Kindness screens the following films at schools and community groups, free of charge.
 The purpose of these movies is to raise awareness about the impact of mental health on suicide ideation.
-Angst addresses anxiety in students; The Ripple Effect shares one man’s story of surviving a suicide attempt.

 Angst is an IndieFlix Original documentary designed to raise awareness around anxiety and mental health with an emphasis on youth and families.
 The goal of the movie is to help people identify and understand the symptoms of anxiety and encourage them to reach out for help.
 With clinical professionals on hand, Sharing Kindness has brought Angst to schools and human service organizations on Cape Cod and the Islands.
 Please contact us about a screening for your school or organization.